iifl-logo

 The Company?s Management has converted the financial statements of such branch located outside India from accounting principles generally accepted in their respective country to accounting principles generally accepted in India.

-(b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from the branch not visited by us, except for the possible effects of the matter described in the Basis of Qualified Opinion section above and for the matters stated in the paragraph 2(j)
+(b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from the branches not visited by us except for the matters stated in the paragraph 2(i)(vi) below on reporting under Rule 11(g).

 (c) The reports on the accounts of the branch office of the Company audited under Section

-143(8) of the Act by branch auditors have been sent to us and have been properly dealt with by us in preparing this report.
+143(8) of the Act by branch auditor have been sent to us and have been properly dealt with by us in preparing this report.

 (d) The Balance Sheet, the Statement of Profit and